amfairley/nunisi/README.md

     * Page scroll smooth and offset to show section in it's entirity
     * Tidy CSS rules to have one for all titles/text instead of per section
     * Make carousel timers user friendly
+- DEV.md
+    - Add section for apps and explicitly state their purpose
+- available_rooms.html
+    * Message for no rooms available
+    * Styling
+    * Add filtering to rooms

 ## Technologies Used